seeminglyarbitrary/birodaniel8.github.io/_posts/2021-03-14-how-to-setup-a-blog-on-github-pages.md

 Jekyll supports the [Liquid](https://shopify.github.io/liquid/) template language which can be useful to include `if-else` or `for-loop` type statements.
 - **_includes** folder: This folder contains some shorter html files (header, footer, menu) that can be included to pages easily by a simple line eg.: {% raw %}`{% include header.html %}`{% endraw %}
-- **main.css**: Somewhere in your folder a `.css` file is responsible for CSS formatting of your page.
+- **main.css**: Somewhere in your folders a `.css` file is responsible for CSS formatting of your page.
 You can easily customize it.

 ### How to add math formulas?